Mazda CX-3 SUV (2015-2020) - Engines, drive & performance

 This feeling is boosted by Mazda’s G-Vectoring Control technology, which imperceptibly reduces torque to the front wheels as you turn into a corner, helping them grip more effectively and reducing your effort from behind the wheel.
 By adjusting power to the front wheels, the system can also improve comfort and reduce the need to make small steering inputs as you drive along the motorway, reducing fatigue.

 The CX-3 behaves similarly to a normal hatchback on the road, so that feeling of driving a jacked-up car quickly disappears.
-The steering is well weighted and the gearbox is light, giving you a positive feeling when using it.
+The steering is hefty and the gearbox is light, giving you a positive feeling when using it.

 Mazda CX-3 diesel engines